DCS vs. PLC: Siemens SIMATIC PCS 7

-With the advancement of the microprocessor and automation technology, the lines have blurred between the Programmable Logic Controller (PLC) and Distributed Control Systems (DCS).
+With the advancement of microprocessors and automation technology, the lines have blurred between the Programmable Logic Controller (PLC) and Distributed Control Systems (DCS).
 It is more challenging than ever for process manufacturers to select the best technology for their application.

 With most discrete automation applications, the PLC is the heart of the system.
 It contains the logic to move the products through the machining or assembly line.
 The PLC can handle high-speed applications that require scan rates of 10 milliseconds or less, including operations involving motion control, high-speed interlocking, or control of motors and drives.
 Fast scan rates are necessary to be able to effectively control these devices.
 The Human Machine Interface (HMI) provides the operator with supplemental information or exception data.